Capacity planning

 Capacity planning is the process of determining the production capacity needed by an organization to meet changing demands for its products.
-In the context of capacity planning, design capacity is the maximum amount of work that an organization is capable of completing in a given period.
-Effective capacity is the maximum amount of work that an organization is capable of completing in a given period due to constraints such as quality problems, delays, material handling, etc.
+In the context of capacity planning, design capacity is the maximum amount of work that an organization or individual is capable of completing in a given period.
+Effective capacity is the maximum amount of work that an organization or individual is capable of completing in a given period due to constraints such as quality problems, delays, material handling, etc.